joerivanveen/wp-reading-progress/wp-reading-progress/readme.txt

 == Changelog ==

+1.5.1: remember (cache) the elements to attach to, for speed

 1.5.0: allow multiple menu selectors and pick the first visible one to attach to

 1.4.0: compatible with fixed menus that consist of different elements depending on screen size, as long as they have a common selector